Sebobo/Shel.Blog/README.md

 #### Routing

 The routes for the sitemap and pagination are auto-included in the `Settings.yaml`.

-## Features

-* Atom feed support with the feed document type
-* Content element showing latest blog entries
-* Blog articles with their own template and navigation elements
-* Categories to group articles
-* Social buttons for twitter and facebook can be configured
-* Easily customizeable
-* AMP support for individual blog articles

 ## You found a problem or have ideas for improvements?